felias-fogg/dw-link/docs/quickstart.md

 - **p *var*** - prints the current value of the variable *var*
 - **q** - Quits gdb

-There are tons of commands, too many to show here!
-On the [home page of GDB](https://sourceware.org/gdb/current/onlinedocs/), you find an extensive manual and a useful [PDF reference sheet](https://sourceware.org/gdb/current/onlinedocs/gdb.pdf).
+There are tons of GDB commands, too many to show here!
+On the [home page of GDB](https://sourceware.org/gdb/current/onlinedocs/), you find an extensive manual and a useful [PDF reference sheet](https://sourceware.org/gdb/current/onlinedocs/refcard.pdf).

+You should always end your debugging session with the quit command, which will turn off debugging mode on the target chip so that the RESET line could be used again.

 ## Step 8 (optional): Install a graphical user interface

 If you would like to work with a GUI, then you can install *Gede*, a simple and easy to install GUI for GDB, provided your host OS is  macOS or Linux.
 Alternatively, you can install PlatformIO, as described in detail in the [dw-link manual in Section 6](manual.md#section6), which also works for Windows.

 You can either download and build Gede from [my forked Gede repository](https://github.com/felias-fogg/gede), or use the ready-made binaries in `dw-link-master/gui/<OS>/`.
 You need to copy the binary as well as the Python script `dw-server.py` in the `gui` folder to `/user/local/bin`.
 Under Linux, you may have to install *Python3*, if this has not been done already.

+**Check**: Open a terminal window and type `which dw-server.py` and `which gede`.
+In both cases, you should get an reply such as `/usr/local/bin/<progname>`.

 In order to start a debugging session, you have as above to open a terminal window and to change into the sketch directory.
 Now type the following command: